meekostuff/HyperFrameset/README.md

 #### Pre-decorated pages

-Pages on your site may not be in the format that HyperFrameset and your decor-document are expecting.
+Pages on your site may not be in the format that HyperFrameset and your frameset-document are expecting.
-The most likely scenario for this is that your primary content containers are not direct children of the `<body>`, or they do not have @id.
 In this case you need to provide a `normalize(doc)` function which will manipulate the DOM of `doc` into the appropriate format, e.g.